ddev/ddev.com/src/content/blog/mariadb-dump-breaking-change.md

 ## What happened with MariaDB and MysqlDump?

 On May 17, 2024, MariaDB responded to a security issue by creating a new directive in the output of `mariadb-dump`/`mysqldump`.
-This new directive in the dump file looks like this:
+This new directive looks like this in the dump file:

 `/*!999999\- enable the sandbox mode */`